JaredR6/Automagy/README.md

 ## Contributing

-Feel free to support the project!
+Feel free to support the project with fixes, updates or anything related to porting functionality!
+New features are unplanned, for now.
+I only ask that you preserve as much as the current code as you can, and that large modifications have full compatibility.

+### *Original README*

 These files MUST be encoded as UTF-8 without BOM.